Know the Building Materials Used inResidential Construction

 The integrity of any thing is determined by the strength or weakness of its foundation!
 Without one, every thing crumbles.

 The following materials are the basic components of any residential structure: the foundation footing, the foundation walls, and the basement floor.
 With an understanding of the materials, you`ll have a better understanding of how your home was constructed, and subsequently, why you have problems with moisture or other issues.
+Our Woodbridge construction company wants homeowners to feel informed and confident in our services.

 Cement is a binding substance that sets and hardens independently, and can bind other materials together.
 Cement should not be confused with concrete as the term cement explicitly refers to the dry powder substance.
 Upon the addition of water and/or additives, the cement mixture is referred to as concrete, especially if aggregates have been added.